You Made it!

 Want to use weird spelling to make a word stand out?
 Do it!

-Make a few mistakes here and there?
+Made a few mistakes here and there?
 Who cares!

 Just be YOU!